solv-us/server/README.md

 ## Getting started
-### Setting up the server
+### 1) Setting up the server
 Solv.us server runs in a Node.js environment, so make sure [Node.js](https://nodejs.org/en/) is installed on the computer you intend to run this server on.

-Download the latest version from [the Releases tab](https://github.com/solv-us/server/releases).
-Alternatively, you can use npm:
+Create a folder to house your server, navigate into it and download the server using npm:
 ```
+mkdir myserver
+cd myserver
+npm init
 npm install @solvus/server
 ```

 Then, create a new file (e.g. index.js) where you import and setup the server:
 ```
-import SolvusServer from './SolvusServer.js' // With ES6 imports
+import SolvusServer from '@solvus/server' // With ES6 imports and npm
-let SolvusServer = require('./SolvusServer.js'); // Or with require
+let SolvusServer = require('./SolvusServer.js'); // Or with require and a downloaded file

 let app = new SolvusServer();
 ```